iondodon/ctxboot/README.md

 1. Creates a `Context` type that embeds `ComponentContext`
 2. Generates getter methods for each component
 3. Provides a simplified `LoadContext()` function
+4. Adds a `RegisterComponent` method for easy component registration

 Benefits of the generated code: